 - What are notebooks and how do I create them?

-- How do I use the note-taking and editing tools?
+- How do I use the editing tools?

 - How do I import documents into GoodNotes?

-- How can I share and export from GoodNotes?
+- How do I share documents from GoodNotes?

 1. What is GoodNotes?

 GoodNotes is a note-taking app that lets you take handwritten notes in digital notebooks and annotate imported PDF documents.
-The app helps you to replace all the physical paper in your life on which you would usually write on with a pen.
+The app aims to help you lead a paperless life.
 All your notes and documents are neatly organized in GoodNotes so that you won't ever lose anything again.
 Messy desks, paper jams in printers, waiting in line in front of the copier, carrying around heavy backpacks - all these things can be avoided by using GoodNotes.

 2. How is information organized in GoodNotes?

-The central elements to organize information in GoodNotes are notebooks and documents.
-Digital notebooks are much like paper notebooks, with individual pages and a cover.
-Yet, unlike any paper notebook, GoodNotes allows you to create an unlimited number of notebooks with infinite pages each.
-You can add all sorts of information to a single page and create rich, multimedia notes: Handwriting, typed text, images, sketches, photos, screenshots, and more.
+The central elements to organizing information in GoodNotes are notebooks and (external) documents.
+Digital notebooks are much like paper ones, with individual pages and a cover.
+Yet, unlike with a paper notebook, GoodNotes allows you to create an unlimited number of notebooks with infinite pages.
+You can add all sorts of information to a single page and create rich, multimedia notes: handwriting, typed text, images, sketches, photos, screenshots, and more.

 At the same time, using the app is as simple and straightforward as writing on paper.
 Just pick up a stylus and start writing.

-You can import all your PDF documents into the app, to annotate, edit, and highlight them right on your device.
-We recommend importing all the documents that will eventually need any handwritten annotation or highlight.
-With the ability to search for your handwriting and other texts, you'll always find what you need quickly.
+You can import all your PDF documents into the app to annotate them right on your device.
+We recommend importing all the documents that will eventually need any handwritten annotation or highlighting.
+With the ability to search for your handwriting and other text, you'll always find what you need quickly.